 When I was growing up, birth was considered a significant event.
 When a girl got pregnant, it wasn’t assumed that the fetus would have a normal, uneventful life as it grew, got an education and a good job, got married, created their own group of fetuses, contributed to society for several decades, and then had a long, fulfilling retirement.
 In fact, for two of the three parties involved in the process, birth can be very traumatic.
 According to one articleA, 60 to 80% of all naturally conceived embryos never make that milestone.
 And of those who did make it, I don’t know of a single one of you that didn’t do a lot of crying about it.
-Similarly, in 2015 over 300,000 women died during pregnancy or childbirthA.
+Similarly, in 2017 about 295,000 women died during pregnancy or childbirthA.
 In the United States, 18.5 women die for every 100,000 birthsA.
 That is twice the rate of Saudi Arabia, three times that of the United Kingdom, and (strangely enough) 250% as many as died in this country in 1987 (yes, the problem is actually getting worse here).
 In my mind, this is something we should be concerned about.

 And then there’s the dad (or shall we say “sperm donor”).
 Of the two events, the conception is the only one he has to show up for, and for many (mostly Republican) men in Congress, it is apparently the only one that has any meaning – probably the only one he brags about or bothers to put on his calendar (and to save time and space, I’m guessing he doesn’t even bother to jot down the mother’s name).
 Some legislators have tried to pass laws making the mother personally responsible for everything that happens after that point.
 I’m surprised that they haven’t passed a law replacing your birth date with the date of conception on your driver’s license and all other official documents (Oops! sorry, my bad; it just occurred to me that the reason they haven’t done that yet is probably only because they haven’t thought of it.
 The good news is that nobody reads this blog anyway, so we are probably safe for now).